dustinpfister/blog_posts/_posts/js-regex.md

 In javaScript a regex, regexp, or regular expression is a way to achieve text pattern matching, and search and replace tasks with strings.
 There are ways of defining the patten to look for, by using the [Regexp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) or a regular expression literal pattern, and then there are String prototype methods that make use of these patterns to find one or more matches for that pattern in a given string.
 The two string prototype methods of interest would be the String Match, and String replace methods.
 There are also though a number of regular expression prototype methods that might also be of use in certain situations also though such as the [RegExp.exec method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec).

 In this section I will be going over the very basics of regular expression in javaScript including how to make one and how to use one.

-I also assume that you have at least some background on using javaScript as this is not any kind of [getting started type post on javaScript](/2018/11/27/js-getting-started/) in general.
+This will very much be a basic section for people that are still fairly new to javaScript.
+However I still assume that you have at least some background on using javaScript, as this is not any kind of [getting started type post on javaScript](/2018/11/27/js-getting-started/) in general.
+It might also be a good idea to look more into String prototype methods more first of you have not done so thus far.
+If you just want to find out if a fixed static text pattern is in a string or not, using regular expressions might prove to be a bit overkill as there are methods like the [String indexOf method](/2020/07/09/js-string-index-of/) that will work fine for that by using a sub string value rather than a regular expression.

 ### - The source code examples here are on github